nx-lr/32chars-js/README.md

 ## Disclaimer

-**This program is meant for education purposes only and should not be used maliciously.**
+**This program is meant for education and experimental purposes only.
+THIS PROGRAM SHALL NOT BE USED FOR ANY MALICIOUS PURPOSE WHATSOEVER.**

 ## Introduction

 **32chars.js** is a JavaScript encoder/obfuscator that that compiles a piece of text into the shortest possible valid JavaScript code with only 32 ASCII symbol characters.
 The 32 characters are: `` !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~ ``.

 A major problem with JavaScript esoteric subsets like _JSF\*ck_ [Martin Kleppe] is that they are **extremely verbose**.
 Certain single characters require far more than a thousand characters when expanded.
-The following is the JSF\*ck expression for lowercase `y`.
+The following is the JSF\*ck expansion for lowercase `y`.

 <!-- prettier-ignore -->
 ```js